nishalc/vocal_exercise_maker/README.md

 ## Step by Step instructions
 1. Select your note range, these will the highest and lowest notes that appear in the track - not necessarily the starting and end notes
 2. Pick a scale and pattern, there are a bunch of presets, or you can select your own - just make sure to check 'custom'.
 The numbers represent the position in the scale, 1 3 5 is the 1st, 3rd, and 5th (presuming you have the major scale selected).
-3. Choose durations, here 1 means 1 beat at your selected tempo.
-By default the program chooses 1 for the whole pattern, make sure your durations match the number of notes in the pattern.
-The multiplier can be used to quickly change all notes to 0.5 for example.
+3. Choose durations, here 1 means 1 quarter note at your selected tempo.
+By default the program chooses 1 for the whole pattern, make sure your durations match the number of notes in the pattern if you want to use varying durations.
+If you want to have every note the same duration, feel free to leave this as default and use the multiplier.
+The multiplier multiplies all note durations by it´s designated number, e.g 0.5 will make all notes eight beats.
 4. Select extra options:
 - Repeat and reverse means upon reaching the last note it will return back to the first in reverse.
 - Pause between is adding an extra pause between each pattern, useful if you have disabled the chords in track.